Whatever your priorities, this can help you find someone who understands you and has the resources to help you with your financial life

 1. What types of clients do you work with?

-Some advisors specialize in working with business owners or members of a specific profession.
+Some advisors work primarily with business owners or members of a specific profession.
 Others might have particular knowledge in certain areas such as sustainable investing or retirement planning.
 Ask whether the advisor has experience, or has access to team members or resources, that could help you meet your specific needs.

 2. What is your track record?

-No advisor can or should promise financial results based on past performance.
+No advisor can or should promise financial results.
 And beware of those who do.
 But an advisor with a record of long relationships may be more likely to provide the kind of service that earns client loyalty.

 3. How often will we work together?
 What is the relationship like?

 There is no one-size-fits-all answer to this question.
 An advisor should be committed to communicating with you in person, by phone, or online—whatever your preference is—as often as you require.
 Every client has different needs and expectations.
 Don’t be shy: Be upfront about how frequently and by what means you would like to get together to discuss your finances.
 Some people prefer a more formal relationship, with regularly scheduled meetings, while others might be more comfortable with a less structured, more relaxed approach.
 Make your personal preferences known from the outset.
 You can also get a sense of what the relationship will be like by gauging how interested the advisor is in learning what your goals are, what’s most important to you and what keeps you up at night.